apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

         <engine name="cordova" version="<1.8.1" />
     </engines>

-The '<engine>' tags also has default support for all of the main platforms Cordova exists on.
+The `<engine>` tags also has default support for all of the main platforms Cordova exists on.
-Specifying the 'cordova' engine tag means that all versions of Cordova on any platform must satisfy the engine version attribute.
-You may also list specific platforms and their versions in order to override the catch-all 'cordova' engine:
+Specifying the `cordova` engine tag means that all versions of Cordova on any platform must satisfy the engine version attribute.
+You may also list specific platforms and their versions in order to override the catch-all `cordova` engine:

     <engines>
         <engine name="cordova" version=">=1.7.0" />